J-Siu/johnsiu.com/content/blog/tiny-ca.md

 ### Install CA in Ubuntu

-Copy ca certificate to `/usr/local/share/ca-certificates` and change extension to `.crt`.
+Copy ca certificate to `/usr/local/share/ca-certificates` and change extension to crt.
 Then run `update-ca-certificates`.

 Example: